 The change of status process is often complex and will require you to work with the Office of International Programs & Services to prepare your application.
-YOU SHOULD NOT ATTEMPT TO APPLY FOR REINSTATEMENT ON YOUR OWN.
+YOU SHOULD NOT ATTEMPT TO APPLY FOR CHANGE OF STATUS ON YOUR OWN.

 For more information regarding change of status, please visit the following website.